rstamatov/FAST-CHIMP/README.md

 python EMBEDSEG_predict.py

 The Embedseg prediction takes ~5 seconds per image on a GPU, and up to a minute on the CPU.
+If using a CPU-only machine, use the script EMBEDSEG_CPU_predict.py but note that it skips test time augmentation (the averaging of 16 model runs), so the accuracy might decrease slightly.

 6. Refining segmentation labels